viniciuskneves/articles/prettier-eslint-typescript/README.md

 Two things to note here:
 1. We are getting `;` errors again, that have been disabled earlier with `eslint-config-prettier`;
 2. The error is coming from the rule `prettier/prettier`, which is added by the plugin.
-All prettier validations will be reported as `prettier/prettier` rule.
+All prettier validations will be reported as `prettier/prettier` rules.

 ## Typescript